How to hygge at home

 Unfortunately it’s as ugly as sin, but it gets away with it because of how good it makes me feel!

 During the evening you want softer, warm lighting though.
 This is where candles come in.

 It’s that caveman thing isn’t it?
 The glow of a candle is just heavenly – and don’t forget more flattering!

 My favourite for winter is this WoodWick Wood Smoke candle which smells like an open fire and even crackles like one.

 So rather than hibernating through winter, make your house a comforting, welcoming place to be.

-That is how you easily create hygge in the home.
+That is how to hygge in your home.

-If you’re looking to add some colour to your home why not check out one of my mood boards.
+If you’re looking to add some colour why not check out one of my mood boards.